davidhwyllie/findNeighbour4/doc/HowToTest.md

 The API is not parameterised by 'instance' or 'organism' etc.
 * One port, one server, one config file.
 * Use different 'SERVERNAME' settings for each server.
 This name becomes the name of the backend mongodb database.
-* Be aware that unittesting is destructive.
+* Be aware that unittesting is potentially destructive if done with the wrong settings.
 The database named in the CONFIG file used for unittesting (currently fn3_unittesting) will be recreated.
+Use the default CONFIG file for unittesting.

 Services available